msi-ris/Tutorials/rnaseq_cmd.md

 <div class="warn" markdown="1">

-**NOTE!** We are using the `--unstranded` option here because the source of the data is from a lab that used an unstranded library prep protocol (NEBNext Ultra RNA kit).
-The default option is for reverse-stranded libraries, which is the standard kit used by the UMGC (TruSeq RNA).
+We are using the `--unstranded` option here because the source of the data is from a lab that used an unstranded library prep protocol (NEBNext Ultra RNA kit).
+The default option is for reverse-stranded libraries, which is the standard kit used by the UMGC (TruSeq Stranded RNA).

 </div>